synw/django-alapage/README.md

 		    'ckeditor',
 		    'ckeditor_uploader',
 		    'alapage',
-			# option
+			# options
 		    'jssor',
+		    'zongo',
 		)

 - Optionnal: add `"jssor",` to INSTALLLED_APPS if you plan to use the slideshows
-- Optionnal: add `"allo",` to INSTALLLED_APPS if you plan to use the presentations
+- Optionnal: add `"zongo",` to INSTALLLED_APPS if you plan to use the presentations
 Warning: if you change these settings afterwards you will need to run the migrations again

 - urls.py: